Robert Williams III NBA Playoffs Player Props: Celtics vs. 76ers

 Robert Williams III Insights vs. the 76ers

-- Williams has taken 4.9 shots per game this season and made 3.6 per game, which account for 2.3% and 3.7%, respectively, of his team's total.
+- This season, Robert Williams III has made 3.6 field goals per game, which accounts for 3.7% of his team's total makes.

-- Giving up 41.2 rebounds per contest, the 76ers are the second-ranked team in the NBA.
+- The 76ers are the second-ranked team in the NBA, giving up 41.2 rebounds per game.

-- The 76ers are the sixth-ranked squad in the NBA, conceding 24.2 assists per contest.
+- Looking at assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.

 Robert Williams III vs. the 76ers